hsharrison/experimentator/docs/structure.rst

    In Python, dictionaries have no order.
    In most cases, the order of IVs is not important and so representing IVs as dictionaries will work fine.
    However, there are times when the order you specify the IVs is important.
-   This is the case, for example, when using a :ref:`design matrix`, because each column of the design matrix refers to one IV.
+   This is the case, for example, when using a |design matrix|, because each column of the design matrix refers to one IV.
    You will need to rely on the order of IVs in order to know which column controls which IV.
    In these cases you should use one of two alternative ways of representing IVs: using a :class:`collections.OrderedDict`, or a list of 2-tuples.